-ENV ENVIRONMENTAL ASPECT FINDINGS & RECOMMENDATIONS RATI ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT satisfaction of the ECO.
-23. SPOT FINES & PENALTIES Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMPr).
-24. FIXED POINT PHOTOS Photographs must be taken by the ECO, Site Engineer and or Site Manager, prior to, during and immediately after construction as visual reference.
-These photographs must be stored with other records relating to the EMPr.
+ENV /IRONN IENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT sati sfaction of the ECO.
+23. SPOT FINES & PENALTIES - ines and penalties must be nented by the ECO (in acc VPr).
+24. FIXED POINT PHOTOS Engin and i refere graphs must be taken by eer and or Site Manager, po mmediately after construct ence.
+These photographs mo other records relating to the rior to, during tion as visual oust be stored